 Sodium-ion and related chemistries offer lower-cost, lower-energy-density alternatives, suited for stationary storage.

-IEA notes sodium-ion batteries can be produced up to 30% cheaper than lithium iron phosphate (LFP) batteries, leveraging abundant and inexpensive materials1Executive summary – Batteries and Secure Energy Transitions – Analysis - IEA.
+IEA notes sodium-ion batteries can be produced up to 30% cheaper than lithium iron phosphate (LFP) batteries, leveraging abundant and inexpensive materials[1].
 Commissioned projects include:

 Sodium-ion's lower energy density is less constraining for stationary use.
 Hybrid architectures are emerging, pairing lithium for power and sodium or flow for energy-further complicating the energy storage pricing landscape.